-Red Hat® Ansible® Automation Platform includes all the tools needed to implement enterprise-wide automation, including playbooks, a visual dashboard, and analytics.
+Red Hat® Ansible® Automation Platform is a subscription product that includes all the tools needed to implement enterprise-wide automation, including playbooks, a visual dashboard, and analytics.

-Ansible Playbooks, written in YAML, describe the desired state of your systems, which are usually kept in source control.
-Red Hat Ansible Automation Platform does the work of getting your systems to the desired state, no matter their current state.
+Ansible Playbooks, written in YAML, and usually kept in source control, describe the desired state of your systems, which are usually kept in source control.
+And Red Hat Ansible Automation Platform does the work of getting your systems to the desired state, no matter their current state.